Submit Article

 What Were the Facts of This Case?

-2. Whether the "JWEST" mark and the respondents' "JEFFERY-WEST" mark were confusingly similar, under Section 8(2)(b) of the Trade Marks Act.
+The second issue was whether the "JWEST" mark was confusingly similar to the respondents' "JEFFERY-WEST" mark under Section 8(2)(b) of the Act.
+This involved a multi-stage inquiry:

 How Did the Court Analyse the Issues?